Table of Contents

 I still like to start with cuing, but I have a progression of other coaching tips just in case that doesn’t work.

-- If that doesn’t help, try a different exercise (like a single leg exercise).
+- If that doesn’t help, try single leg exercises or a month of new programming.

-If you found this helpful, leave a comment below so I know to make more posts like this.
+Did you find this helpful?
+Leave a comment below and tell me to make more posts like this one!